HEALTH & SAFETY POLICY STATEMENT

 Abels Moving Services Limited regards the occupational health, safety and welfare of its staff as being of particular importance.
 It is therefore our policy to provide safe and healthy working conditions for all staff.
 Every effort will be made to ensure that the spirit of the Health and Safety at Work Act 1974 and its legal requirements, together with the European community Directives on Health and Safety are satisfied at all times.
 Although management and employees have a duty to ensure safe working conditions, it is fully realised that the ultimate responsibility rests with the Board of the Company.

-The Company Chairman is charged with the overall responsibility for ensuring that the Company Health and Safety policy is implemented, although at all sites the immediate responsibility for these matters is delegated to the senior manager at that site.
+The Company General Manager is charged with the overall responsibility for ensuring that the Company Health and Safety policy is implemented, although at all sites the immediate responsibility for these matters is delegated to the senior manager at that site.

-It is the senior manager’s responsibility to draw up an auxiliary statement which will detail the organisation and arrangements (see Health and Safety Statement of Practice) essential to the success of the policy within their own sphere of control.
+It is the Team Leaders responsibility to draw up an auxiliary statement which will detail the organisation and arrangements (see Health and Safety Statement of Practice) essential to the success of the policy within their own sphere of control.
 These will be issued to employees at their induction and current copies will be displayed on notice boards.

 The operation of this policy will be monitored on a regular basis to ensure that the performance in occupational health & safety is satisfactory and, where necessary or appropriate, it will be revised.